 Typical Loan Terms of Majestic Lake Financial

-CBS News did report on a lawsuit filed against the company by federal regulators.
-In that article, it is revealed that Majestic Lake Financial was charging customers between 440% and 950% in interest.
-The article also alleges that the company did not follow the Truth in Lending Laws and properly disclose all of the loan’s terms to the customers before they agreed to borrow money.
+CBS News reported on a lawsuit filed against the company by federal regulators.
+In that story, it is revealed that Majestic Lake Financial was charging customers between 440% and 950% in interest.
+The story also alleges that the company did not follow the Truth in Lending Laws and properly disclose all of the loan’s terms to the customers before they agreed to borrow money.

 - Ability to borrow between $300 and $1,000 if a first-time customer.

 - Repeat customers can borrow up to $1,500.

 - Loan terms are only disclosed after you apply.

 - Loan interest rates are only disclosed after you apply.